ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 This is the content of a trio of self-paced courses designed for delivery on edX.
 Users can learn from it for free, or apply for a certificate of completion for a fee.

-To *take* the course, please go to edX, either via OpenSSF <[https://openssf.org/edx-courses/](https://openssf.org/edx-courses/)> or directly to their pages at [https://www.edx.org/professional-certificate/linuxfoundationx-secure-software-development-fundamentals](https://www.edx.org/professional-certificate/linuxfoundationx-secure-software-development-fundamentals)
+To *take* the course, please go to edX, either via OpenSSF <[https://openssf.org/edx-courses/](https://openssf.org/edx-courses/)> or directly to their pages at [https://www.edx.org/professional-certificate/linuxfoundationx-secure-software-development-fundamentals](https://www.edx.org/professional-certificate/linuxfoundationx-secure-software-development-fundamentals).
+To get this content in Markdown format, go to <https://github.com/ossf/secure-sw-dev-fundamentals>.
+You can also request to [see this content via Google docs](https://docs.google.com/document/d/1oN6juqVR7KXuvclHvoY0pr_XQmC6t6uXMLcYphPsUsA/edit).

 This is split into 3 smaller courses (part 1-3):